 The number of early failures associated with DePuy ASR and Pinnacle devices may be staggeringly high.
 Most of these patients will require revision surgery to repair and replace their defective hip implant.

-People who have experienced complications or required hip revision surgery after receiving a DePuy/Johnson & Johnson ASR or Pinnacle hip device, may be eligible for compensation and should seek advice from an attorney.
+People who have experienced complications or required hip revision surgery after receiving a DePuy/Johnson & Johnson ASR or Pinnacle hip device, may be eligible for compensation.

 Past plaintiffs have received compensation for medical costs, pain and suffering, lost wages and other financial burdens.
 An evaluation by a lawyer experienced in DePuy Hip Replacement devices will help to determine eligibility.